 - they get completely stuck at the start of a word, and no sound comes out.

-Stuttering is different for each child.
+Stuttering is different for different tamariki (children).
 It can vary depending on the situation, such as what the child wants to say, who they are talking to and how they are feeling.
 Stuttering can start gradually or suddenly and may change over time.

 Sometimes, a child may try to hide stuttering by avoiding talking.